NoelBram/Onotes/README.md

 ## Efficiency :
 In computer science it is equivalent to the concept of polynomial time (polynomial = fast).
 The general goal in how to quantify the notion of a “reasonable” running time.
 There is a final, fundamental benefit to making our definition of efficiency so specific: it becomes negatable (not comparable).
 It becomes possible to express the notion that there is no (single) efficient algorithm for a particular problem.
 Our definition in terms of polynomial time is much more an absolute notion; it is closely connected with the idea that each problem has an intrinsic (: belonging to a thing by its very nature) level of computational tractability: some admit efficient solutions, and others do not.
 #### Computational efficiency :
 The focus is primarily on efficiency in running time, but it is important that a program is efficient in the use of other resources as well.
 An issue that arises is the amount of space (or memory) used by an algorithm.
+If an algorithm achives qualitatively better worse-case proformance at the algorthmic level, than brute force search, then it has reasonable running time.
 #### Note : If the input size increases from N to 2N, the bound on the running time increases from cNd to c(2N)d = c * 2dNd, which is a slow-down by a factor of 2d.
 #### Proposed Definition of Efficiency :
 1. An algorithm is efficient if, when implemented, it runs quickly on real input instances